tony84727/changed-file-filter/README.md

 ## Usage

-The action accepts filter rules in `yaml` format.
-Each filter rules is a list of glob expressions.
-The action will create coresponding output variables to indicate if there's a changed file matches the glob expressions.
-You can use those variables in `if` clause to run specific jobs/steps when specific files changed.
+The action accepts filter rules in the YAML format.
+Each filter rule is a list of glob expressions.
+The action will create corresponding output variables to indicate if there's a changed file match the glob expressions.
+You can use those variables in the `if` clause to run specific jobs/steps when specific files changed.

 ```yaml
 ...